jocerfranquiz/make-py/README.md

 ## Automate the creation of Python projects

 A really simple tool for **automation** of the creation of Python 🐍 projects.
-The project has this five requirements:
+The project has these five requirements:

 1. 100% Open Source
 2. 100% Python-based using Pypi libraries
 3. Easy to configure by using config files
-4. Independent from third party tools or dependencies (let's see about that 😅)
+4. Independent from third-party tools or dependencies
 5. Batteries included (which means to include an install script and a dummy running project to learn to use the tool)

 ## 💻 TODOs

 - [ ] Create a dummy python project for testing
-- [ ] Add `try/excepts`
-- [ ] Create tests
 - [ ] Add `argparse` for CLI options
 - [ ] Add templates for licenses
 - [ ] Add template for `requirements.txt`